openfaas/docs/docs/reference/async.md

 Alternatively you can specify another asynchronous or synchronous function to run instead.

+### Making an asynchronous call from another function

+You cannot use the address `127.0.0.1` when calling the gateway from within a function, because this refers to the function's container and local network, not the gateway's.

+Instead, use the following URL: `http://gateway.openfaas.svc.cluster.local:8080/async-function/NAME`

+The suffix minimises unnecessary DNS lookups, so increases performance.
+This suffix is usually `svc.cluster.local`, however, this may vary between clusters.

+For a synchronous call, use `http://gateway.openfaas.svc.cluster.local:8080/function/NAME`.

+The same URL applies for any `X-Callback-Url` that you wish to pass.

 #### Configuration & Limits

 There are limits for asynchronous functions, which you should understand before using them: